FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 ### Options

-There are several options that can be passed to the `Fuel` connector manager:
+Several options can be passed to the `Fuel` connector manager:

 - [`connectors`](#connectors)
 - [`storage`](#storage)